 (What about targeting the pelvic floor with Kegels?
 Not so fast!
 When the pelvic floor is tight already, kegels will make it worse.
 So if you're peeing your pants and are freaking out because even though you're squeezing hard you're still leaking, it's time to try something else.)

 Prayer and Bible study

 These forms of Christian meditation that help relieve stress as you read through the promises and give your worries to God.
-Unlike other forms of meditation which has short-term benefits and negatives involved, prayer and Bible meditation have long-term effects as faith grows and you truly leave your burdens in the hands of the Creator.
+Unlike other forms of meditation which have short-term benefits and negatives involved, prayer and Bible meditation have long-term positive effects as faith grows and you truly leave your burdens in the hands of the Creator.